 I immediately downloaded The Essentials of Classic Italian Cooking.
 (Why I didn’t already have a copy is a question for another day.)
-Flipping through the book revealed a woman who spoke her mind, knew right from wrong, and, if you disagreed with what she had to say, well, that was your problem.
-(Not unlike Momma Leite, if you ask me.)
+Flipping through the book revealed a woman who spoke her mind, knew right from wrong, and who, if you disagreed with what she had to say, well, that was your problem.
+(Not at all unlike Momma Leite.)
 I knew The Empress wouldn’t let me down.
 And she didn’t.
 Her Bolognese sauce clocks in at a whopping six hours.
 That’s longer than some relationship I’ve seen.

 As I leaned against the stove with my iPad in its kitchen condom, a gorgeous sauce burbling down to sweet goodness in the pot, I was connecting to my past—to my stirrers.
 And to a craving even deeper, to be with my avó just one more time.